-In addition, in Ref. \cite{Leaf2018lfu} is also mentioned the need for attention to use the SIS model as a reference model, since the impact caused on the density profile can lead to deviations in the observed stellar velocity dispersion ($\sigma_0$).
-Moreover, the not satisfaction of the sample with $\omega$CDM and $\Lambda$CDM models also implies the need of introducing an additional intrinsic error of approximately $\zeta'\approx 12.2\%$.
-Therefore, by excluding non-physical measurements of $D_0$, our final sample is composed by 140 measurements of $D_0$ with corresponding error given by
+In addition, in Ref. \cite{Leaf2018lfu} it is mentioned the need for caution when using the SIS model as a reference model, since the impact caused on the density profile can lead to deviations in the observed stellar velocity dispersion ($\sigma_0$). { It was also observed the need of introducing an additional intrinsic error of approximately $12.22\%$ in order to obtain a better concordance between the data and the $\omega$CDM and $\Lambda$CDM models (see \cite{Leaf2018lfu} for more details)}.

-On the other hand, we will also consider a general approach to describe the mass distribution of lens-type galaxies, the one with distribution in favor of the $\Upsilon$ power-law index (called the PLAW model), where $\rho \propto r^{- \Upsilon}$.
+Thus, we will consider a general approach to describe the mass distribution of lens-type galaxies, the one in favor of the $\Upsilon$ power-law index model (PLAW), where $\rho \propto r^{- \Upsilon}$.
 This type of model is important due to several recent studies have shown that the loops of the density profiles of individual galaxies have exhibited a non-negligible spread of the SIS model \cite{1992grlebookS}.
-Thus, the term $ D_0 $ of equation (10) is rewritten by:
+Thus, the term $D_0$ of equation (10) is written by: